Toys "R" Us: Kids "R" Us

 Kids "R" Us was a children's discount clothing retailer.
 Their first stores opened in February 1983 in Paramus, New Jersey, and Brooklyn, New York.
 The chain folded in January 2004 after the retailer suffered deteriorating same-store sales and to focus more on the Toys "R" Us brand.
+While the standalone stores closed in 2003, the stores combined with Toys "R" Us would stay until at least 2007 when they all closed.

 Babies "R" Us

 The first Babies "R" Us store opened in April 1996 in Westbury, New York.
 In February 1997, Toys "R" Us acquired Duncan-based Baby Superstore, Inc., a 78-store chain, for $376 million.
 The locations were converted into Babies "R" Us.
 The store operates as a specialty baby products retailer and grew to about 260 stores in the United States.
 The stores offer an assortment of products for newborns, infants, and toddlers.
 The company also maintains a registry and offers pre- and post-natal classes and events.

-In 2011, Toys "R" Us began to open co-branded locations with Babies "R" Us departments at 21 new locations, and 23 remodeled locations.
+In 2011, Toys "R" Us began to open co-branded locations with Babies "R" Us departments at 21 new locations and 23 remodeled locations.

-In 2023, it was announced that Babies "R" Us would be returning with a new flagship location inside the American Dream Mall (which also houses the flagship Toys "R" Us store).
+Babies "R" Us reopened in July 2023 with a new flagship location inside the American Dream mall in East Rutherford, New Jersey.

+On May 10, 2024, it was announced that Babies "R" Us would be opening 200 store-within-a-store locations inside of Kohl's.
+These locations opened in the fall of 2024.